Spotify Wrapped: When is it released and where can I find it?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-It’s almost that time of year: Spotify is gearing up to release its annual Wrapped, personalized recaps of users' listening habits and year in audio.
+It’s already that time of year for Spotify to release its special “Wrapped” feature, which provides users with personalised analytics of their music listening habits from the past year.

-Spotify has been giving its listeners breakdowns of their data since 2016.
-And each year, it’s become a bigger production — and internet sensation.
-Spotify said its 2023 Wrapped was the “biggest ever created,” in terms of audience reach and the kind of data it provided.
+The music streaming service first released Spotify Wrapped in 2016.
+The statistics provide music fans with their top listened-to artists, albums, songs, podcasts and more to share with their friends.

-Wrapped is the streaming service's annual overview of individual listening trends, as well as trends around the world.
-Users learn their top artists, songs, genres, albums and podcasts, all wrapped into one interactive presentation.
+The exact release date has not been confirmed yet but in past years it’s landed between 30 November and 6 December.